• About

 hello!

-Here on my blog you’ll find seasonal living inspiration, weekly recaps, wellness tips and tons of home content!
-My goal on this blog (and Youtube channel) is to inspire you to create a life you love by embracing simple and slow living.
+Here on my blog you’ll find seasonal living inspiration, book recommendations, home content, and heartfelt writings straight from my heart to yours!
+My goal on this blog (and Youtube channel) is to inspire you to create a life you love by embracing intentional living.

 Read More